Benefits of drinking wine

 In a new study from Italy, resveratrol has been used to increase the life span of a short-lived breed of tropical fish by more than 50%.
 Not only did fish given resveratrol in their food live longer than the control group, they stayed livelier as they aged and displayed better memory in stimulus/response tests.
 And the neurons in their brains didn’t decay as quickly when they died and were dissected.

 What is resveratrol

-Resveratrol, an organic compound contained in the skins of grapes that protects them from disease.
-The wine making process extract resveratrol from grapes.
+Resveratrol, is an organic compound contained in the skins of grapes that protects them from disease.
+The wine-making process extract resveratrol from grapes.
 The wine becomes a preservative for the resveratrol and prevents its oxidation.
 That’s why drinking grape juice or eating raisins doesn’t have the same effect; the resveratrol has neither been extracted nor preserved.

 It’s also been shown that resveratrol in food supplements oxidizes upon exposure to air and loses its effectiveness.
 Red wine may truly be a ‘wondrous drug!’
 Other studies have shown that wine, especially red wine, can help prevent colds, increase the levels of HDL (good) cholesterol, lower the risk of Alzheimer’s, reduce the size and number of fat cells in the body, reduce the risk of prostate cancer, and has anti-inflammatory properties to boot.

 Drug companies are trying to copy Red wine may truly be a “wondrous drug!”, but might not be able to preserve it’s health-preserving benefits.
 Besides, resveratrol is freely available in red wine and not patentable as such.